basm92/new_website/content/blog/2022-12-06-overview-of-economic-history-datasets-and-databases/index.md

 ---
-title: Overview of Economic History Datasets and Databases
+title: Overview of Economics Datasets and Databases
 author: 'Bas Machielsen'
 date: '2022-12-06'
 slug: []
 categories: []
 tags: []
 layout: single
-excerpt: "In this post, I'll give an overview and short description of various commonly-used and mostly publicly available data sources in Economic History."
+excerpt: "In this post, I give an overview and short description of various commonly-used and mostly publicly available data sources in Economics and Economic History."
 ---